Targum

-Writing down the targum was initially prohibited; nevertheless, some targumitic writings appeared as early as the middle of the first century AD.
-They were not then recognized as authoritative by the religious leaders.
-Some subsequent Jewish traditions (beginning with the Babylonian Jews) accepted the written targumim as authoritative translations of the Hebrew scriptures into Aramaic.
+Writing down the targum was initially prohibited; nevertheless, some targumitic writings appeared as early as the middle of the first century.
+They were not recognized as authoritative by the religious leaders.
+Some subsequent Jewish traditions, beginning with the Jews of Lower Mesopotamia, accepted the written targumim as authoritative translations of the Hebrew scriptures into Aramaic.
 Today, the common meaning of targum is a written Aramaic translation of the Bible.
 Only Yemenite Jews continue to use the targumim liturgically.

 As translations, the targumim largely reflect midrashic interpretation of the Tanakh from the time they were written and are notable for favoring allegorical readings over anthropomorphisms.
-(Maimonides, for one, notes this often in The Guide for the Perplexed.)
+Maimonides, for one, notes this often in The Guide for the Perplexed.
 That is true both for those targums that are fairly literal as well as for those that contain many midrashic expansions.
-In 1541, Elia Levita wrote and published the Sefer Meturgeman, explaining all the Aramaic words found in the Targum.
+In 1541, Elia Levita wrote and published the Sefer Meturgeman, explaining all the Aramaic words found in the Targums Onqelos, Jonathan, and pseudo-Jonathan.

 Targumim are used today as sources in text-critical editions of the Bible (Biblia Hebraica Stuttgartensia refers to them with the abbreviation 𝔗).